utcs-scea/KernMLOps/CONTRIBUTING.md

 In the CollectionTable Protocol, there is a function that returns a list of graphs that will use and plot its data.

+A graph can be made for a CollectionTable by subclassing the `CollectionGraph` found in `python/kernmlops/data_schema/schema.py`.

 ### Adding Graphs for Perf Counters